PSTAP Gives Small Firms a Voice in Harrisburg

 At PSTAP, advocacy isn’t just a function—it’s a cornerstone of our mission.
 We serve as the trusted voice for Pennsylvania’s small accounting and tax firms, ensuring their needs and perspectives are heard where it matters most.
 We don't just react, we invest in staying ahead of emerging trends, legislative proposals and regulatory shifts that could impact our members and their clients.

 We monitor, analyze and influence state legislation that affects tax policy, small business, and professional practice standards.
-We cultivate strong relationships in Harrisburg and across the Commonwealth to ensure that we are ahead of the curve.
+We cultivate strong relationships in Harrisburg and across the Commonwealth to ensure that we are ahead of the curve and we collaborate with other stakeholders who share a common perspective.

-Correcting the Income Calculation for Special Tax Forgiveness
+Correcting the Income Eligibility Calculation for Special Tax Forgiveness

-Currently, both the original principal and the interest earned on non-qualified annuities are counted as income.
-This approach unfairly penalizes taxpayers by including the initial investment—money on which taxes have already been paid—in the income calculation.
-In contrast, for certificates of deposit (CDs), only the interest earned is considered taxable income for Special Tax Forgiveness purposes.
+Currently, both the original principal and the interest earned on non-qualified annuities are counted as income when determining a taxpayers eligibility for SP.
+This approach unfairly penalizes taxpayers by including the initial investment—money on which taxes have already been paid—in the income calculation, but other forms of investment are not.
+For example, for certificates of deposit (CDs), only the interest earned is considered taxable income for Special Tax Forgiveness purposes.

 Repeal of Accelerated Sales Tax Payments

 Pennsylvania requires businesses with sales tax liability of at least $25,000 during the third calendar quarter of the preceding year to prepay sales tax.
-PSTAP supports HB 1404, introduced by Representative Jesse Topper (referred to House Finance) to simplify tax compliance, promote fairness and to ease the financial burden on businesses.
+PSTAP supports HB 1316 and SB 729 to simplify tax compliance, promote fairness and to ease the financial burden on businesses.

 Read PSTAP Support Letter (Repeal of Accelerated...)